kabirbose/plaid-quickstart/README.md

 # Plaid Quickstart
-The Plaid API has a complex implementation.
+The Plaid API has a complex implementation process.
 This is my barebones quickstart app, allowing you to easily implement Plaid into NextJS 14+ projects.

 # Why my quickstart?
 - Bun.js